-Hi there!
 My name is Caroline Lodge.
+I have lived in a village in Devon since I moved from London in 2013.
 I started Bookword blog in December 2012 to share my reading, mostly ‘literary’ fiction; and also to share stuff about writing.
-I am a writer.
+I am a writer and since December 2018 a small-scale publisher.
+I belong to a writing group and a reading group.

-I write short stories and longer fiction, including a novel, which is resting somewhere between a first and second draft.
+I write short stories and longer fiction, including a novel, which is resting somewhere between a third and fourth draft.
+Two of my most recent books were nonfiction and were written with others:

 The New Age of Ageing: how society needs to change, written with Eileen Carnell and Marianne Coleman, was published by Policy Press in September 2016.